Applications of reduced and coreduced modules II: Radicality of the functor $\text{Hom}_R(R/I, -)$: Introduction

-There is an intimate relationship between rings and modules which are reduced and some of their radicals.
-A ring is reduced if and only if its prime radical (also called the nilradical) is zero.
-An $R$-module $M$ is reduced if and only if the locally nilradical $a\Gamma_a(M)$ (introduced in \cite{Kyom}) vanishes for all $a\in R$, where $\Gamma_a(M)$ is the $(a)$-torsion submodule of $M$ and $a\Gamma_a(M)$ is the left multiplication by $a$ of the submodule $\Gamma_a(M)$, see \cite[Proposition 2.3]{Kyom}. \end{paragraph}
+\paragraph{\bf Reduced modules and radicals in the literature.}\noi There is an intimate relationship between rings and modules which are reduced and some of their radicals.
+A ring is reduced if and only if, its prime radical (also called the nilradical) is zero.
+An $R$-module $M$ is reduced if and only if, the locally nilradical $a\Gamma_a(M)$ (introduced in \cite{Kyom}) vanishes for all $a\in R$, where $\Gamma_a(M)$ is the $(a)$-torsion submodule of $M$ and $a\Gamma_a(M)$ is the left multiplication by $a$ of the submodule $\Gamma_a(M)$, see \cite[Proposition 2.3]{Kyom}.

-\begin{paragraph}\noi In Theorem \ref{MaT} (resp.
-Theorem \ref{MaT2}) we give the necessary and sufficient conditions for the left exact functor $\text{Hom}_R(R/I, -)$ (resp. $\Gamma_I$) to be a radical on an abelian full subcategory of $R$-Mod.
-The abelian full subcategory of $R$-Mod ought to consist of $I$-reduced (resp. $I^k$-reduced for some $k\in \Z^+$) $R$-modules.
-This is equivalent to many other conditions including requiring that there must be an abelian full subcategory of $R$-Mod consisting of $I$-coreduced (resp. $I^k$-reduced) $R$-modules. \end{paragraph}

-\begin{paragraph}\noi The importance of these two theorems is four fold: 1) they subsume and unify many results in the literature which were proved on a case-by-case basis (e.g., Jans' correspondence described below, the functor $\Gamma_I$ to be a radical when $I$ is an idempotent ideal of $R$, or when $R$ is Noetherian and the $R$-module category consists of finitely generated modules); 2) they lead to hitherto unknown conditions (e.g., $R$ being Artinian) for which the functor $\Gamma_I$ is a radical; 3) they answer three open questions that were posed by Rohrer in \cite{Rohrer}; and 4) they give yet another description of reduced $R$-modules in terms of radicals. \end{paragraph}